wood-b/academic-kickstart/content/home/about.md

 # Bio

-I am a computational chemist at UC Berkeley finishing my PhD in the spring of 2019.
-As a PhD student in Kristin Persson's group (founders of the [Materials Project](https://materialsproject.org)), my research focused on fundamental knowledge---and ultimately enhanced design---of conductive polymers.
-Looking forward, I am interested in accelerating the discovery and design of molecules and materials by leveraging recent developments in machine learning.
+I am an [AS&T](http://ast.berkeley.edu) (applied physics) graduate student at UC Berkeley finishing my PhD in the spring of 2019.
+As a PhD student in [Kristin Persson’s Group](https://perssongroup.lbl.gov) (founders of the [Materials Project](https://materialsproject.org)), my research focused on the physics of conducting polymers with the end goal of enhanced materials design.
+Primarily, I used a combination of quantum chemistry and statistical mechanics to model and describe disordered polymers.
+Looking forward, I am interested in leveraging advances in statistics, mathematics, and computer science to develop models and algorithms for a variety of physical systems.